luaragiovanna/luaragiovanna/README.md

-- 👋 Hi, I’m @luaragiovanna
+- 👋 Hi, I’m a Computer Science undergraduate student.
-- 👀 I’m interested in computer science
+- 👀 I’m interested in mobile app development and AI.
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning  C# and Unity tools.

 - 📫 How to reach me gmail: luaragiovanna3@gmail.com